utk-cs340-fall25/FOOD/sprint4/rduardo.md

 - Fix bugs in the ingredient and recipe system
 - Integrate Qt UI components for the search and inventory features
 - Debug and resolve issues with ingredient file persistence
+- Complete full production-ready recipe tags implementation (ongoing testing)
+-
 ### What you did not do
-- Complete full production-ready recipe tags implementation (ongoing testing)
 - Comprehensive error handling for edge cases in file I/O

 ### What problems you encountered
-- Ingredients file adding unwanted spaces between quantity "1" and ingredient names on each program run
+- Ingredients file adding unwanted spaces between quantity "1" and ingredient names on each program run but it has been fixed now
 - Qt build cache issues causing clangd index regeneration
 - Initial difficulties getting recipe search window functionality to work correctly